Frequently Asked Questions

 Why was I moved between the British (blue) and the Irish (green) versions of the website?

-Generally speaking, as there are fewer Irish services, all the information will be placed on each service area's page.
+Generally speaking, as there are fewer Irish service areas, all the information will be placed on each service area's page.
 In the UK, there is often so much information to share that more generic pages, such as Services Which Have Been On TV, are used.

 Why was my edit undone?

 Whenever you edit a page on this site, you allow others to further edit or remove your work - this is even stated on the edit page.
-If your edit was completely removed then a reason will be given on the history page (press the 'history' tab on the appropriate page) or on your talk page.
+If your edit was completely removed then a reason will be given on the history page (press the 'history' tab on the appropriate page) or on your message wall (talk page).

 All the major service areas have a ratings box on the right-hand side of their page.
 At first it will tell you what the current (average) rating is in each category; you can then tap the appropriate star to add your opinion.